Divide, Interact, Sample: The Two-System Paradigm: A Two-System Approach for Samplers

 \subsection{Adaptive Samplers}

-In the mean-field Langevin examples above, if $\Theta(\mu_t)$ represents the covariance of $\mu_t$, then as $t\to\infty$ the mean-field dynamics $\Theta(\mu_t)$ tend to the true covariance of $\rho$.
+In the mean-field Langevin examples above, if $C(\mu_t)$ represents the covariance of $\mu_t$, the mean-field dynamics drive $C(\mu_t)$ toward the covariance of the target distribution $\rho$ as $t\to\infty$.
 Adaptive samplers mimic this behavior using a single chain in the long-time limit.
-One can view adaptive algorithms as approximating the mean-field ensemble behavior by replacing spatial averaging with temporal averaging.
+In this sense, adaptive MCMC can be interpreted as a finite-time, single-chain approximation of mean-field ensemble dynamics, with temporal averages replacing averages over particles.

-Notably, ensemble methods themselves can incorporate adaptation.
-Given an ensemble $\bfX_t$, we could update an adaptive parameter via
+\james{Notably, the ensemble methods considered here can incorporate adaptation.
+Given an ensemble $\bfX_k$, we update an adaptive parameter via